icerpc/icerpc-docs/content/protobuf/encoding.md

 The [Protocol Buffers Encoding] specifies how to encode or decode Protobuf messages to or from a stream of bytes.

-This specification is however silent on how Protobuf RPC methods frame their input and output messages.
-As a result, a RPC framework that uses Protobuf needs to fill this blank and describe what the payloads of its requests and responses look like with Protobuf.
+However, this specification is silent on how Protobuf RPC methods frame their input and output messages.
+As a result, an RPC framework that uses Protobuf needs to fill in this blank and describe what the payloads of its requests and responses look like with Protobuf.

 The IceRPC + Protobuf integration adopts the framing used by the [gRPC protocol]: a Protobuf input or output message is encoded as a Length-Prefixed-Message inside a request or response payload: